-In Virginia, Dominion Energy Inc. (NYSE:DD) and American Electric Power (NYSE:AEPD) Appalachian Power are each looking into adding a new facility in Virginia’s southwestern coalfield region.
+In Virginia, Dominion Energy Inc. (NYSE:DC) and American Electric Power (NYSE:AEPB) Appalachian Power are each looking into adding a new facility in Virginia’s southwestern coalfield region.
 One huge advantage of these types of projects over batteries – should large enough batteries ever be developed – is that they offer high capacity, last for a century or more and are virtually maintenance free.

 Related: RETAIL ISN’T INTO RETRAINING WORKERS